woojoo666/arcana-notes/notes12.md

 you would somehow have to remember the original property-to-scope mappings for each property in the source so we can resolve the re-created source object

+### Cloning Entire Groups of Classes

+* when I wanted to add performance tracking
+* got really complicated
+* all I wanted to do was modify the base `Node` class to add some tracking to the `update()` function
+* so that all subclasses (CloneNode, BinopNode, etc) would automatically inherit the tracking
+* however, that actually would't work, since all the subclasses would still use the original `Node` class

+* so I ended up doing some weird hacky stuff
+* see commit ____fill this in after committing____

+* the tricky part is
+* when we modify the base class
+* we have to create new version of every single subclass
+* type systems like Java and Javascript does not support that

+* but firefly does
+* we can just clone the entire environment, including NodeFactory and all Node subclasses
+* so when we override the `Node` class, all the other subclass would change too
+* this is just how flexible and powerful Firefly is
+* firefly's scope mechanism makes it really easy to configure / modify anything

 # --------------------------------------------------- loose ends below --------------------------------------------------